 Step 3: Directions:

-Measure 4 cups of sugar and place in a bowl, set aside.
+Measure 4 cups of sifted sugar, using a fine sifter, place in a bowl, set aside.

 Step 4: The Vanilla Bean(s)